Best Mattress For a Lightweight Person: Reviews and Buyers Guide

-In the mattress world, a petite sleeper is someone who weighs less than 130 pounds.
+In the mattress world, a petite or lightweight sleeper is someone who weighs less than 130 pounds.
 Since petite sleepers put less pressure on their bed, they generally need a softer mattress to sleep restfully.
 The extra cushioning responds well to different weights and ensures petite people don’t experience uncomfortable pressure build-up.

 - Amerisleep AS4 – The AS4 is our recommended mattress for petite sleepers because the zoned support technology promotes proper posture and cushions the hips and shoulders.